The Art of Clay: A Complete Guide to Choosing and Caring for Handcrafted Pottery

 Use museum putty for valuable pieces on shelves

-Group items by color or style for visual impact
+Group items by colour or style for visual impact

 When you choose handcrafted clay items, you're not just buying decor—you're supporting: